 \begin{proof} Suppose, to the contrary, that $\G$ is not discrete.
 Then, there exists a sequence $(\g_n)_{n\in\N}$ of distinct elements of $\G$ such that $\g_n\ra 1 \in G$.
-After passing to a subsequence, we may assume that in the reduced form of $\g_n$, $n\in\N$, given in \eqref{eqn:reduced}, \begin{enumerate}[label=(\roman*)]\itemsep0em \item either, for all $n\in \N$, the initial letter in the reduced expression of $\g_n$ is in $\G_A$, \item or, for all $n\in \N$, the initial letter in the reduced expression of $\g_n$ is in $\G_B$. \end{enumerate} Since the two cases differ by relabelling, we make the additional assumption that (i) holds.
-We have, as $n\ra\infty$,
+After passing to a subsequence, we may assume that \begin{enumerate}[label=(\roman*)]\itemsep0em \item either, for all $n\in \N$, the rightmost letter in the reduced form of $\g_n$ (see \Cref{sec:reduced}) is in $\G_A$, \item or, for all $n\in \N$, the rightmost letter in the reduced form of $\g_n$ is in $\G_B$. \end{enumerate} Since the two cases differ by relabelling, we make the additional assumption that (i) holds.
+By the assumption $\g_n \to 1$, we have